Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Introduction

 \section{Introduction}

 One of the milestones in the history of the Universe is the epoch of reionization (EoR).
-The ultraviolet (UV) photons escaped from ionizing sources such as early galaxies ionize the hydrogen atoms in the intergalactic medium (IGM) and generate ionized bubbles around ionizing sources.
-The morphology and topological property of ionized region depends on the nature of the ionizing sources.
+The ultraviolet (UV) photons emitted from ionizing sources such as early galaxies ionize the hydrogen atoms in the intergalactic medium (IGM) and generate ionized bubbles around ionizing sources.
+The morphology and topological property of ionized regions depends on the nature of the ionizing sources.
 However, the dominant source of ionizing photons still remains unknown.
-The redshifted cosmological 21cm line from the neutral hydrogen atom is one of promising tools to probe the morphology of ionized bubbles in the IGM during the EoR.
+The redshifted cosmological 21\,cm-line from the neutral hydrogen atom is one of promising tools to probe the morphology of ionized bubbles in the IGM during the EoR.